-Ashtanga Yoga Anatomy Workshops
+Ashtanga Yoga Anatomy Workshop

 In the Ashtanga Yoga Anatomy Workshop, we will work with and talk about those pieces of anatomy that feed doing practice correctly.
 What “correctly” is can certainly be debated.
 What would Guruji mean by correctly?
 I think he would mean effort and attention on the core elements of the practice: breath, bandha, and dristhi (tristana), while practicing asana.